Citi Simplicity® Card vs. Citi® Diamond Preferred® Card

 Why does that matter?
 Because if you plan to keep an intro APR card after its intro APR promotion is up (and you should, because cancelling credit cards typically isn't good for your credit health), you're going to start paying interest on it unless you keep your balance paid off.

-Both cards offer comparable intro periods for balance transfers and for new purchases, but you could potentially save on interest with the Diamond Preferred if you keep spending on your card after the first year.
+You could potentially save on interest with the Diamond Preferred if you keep a balance on your card after the first year.

 Key differences between the cards